 - Lack of Specificity -- do not describe the investigative aspects of your study in overly-broad generalities.
 Avoid using vague qualifiers, such as, extremely, very, entirely, completely, etc. It's important that you design a study that describes the process of investigation in clear and concise terms.
 Otherwise, the reader cannot be certain what you intend to do.

-- Poorly Defined Research Problem -- the starting point of most new research in the social sciences is to formulate a problem statement and begin the process of developing questions to address that problem.
+- Poorly Defined Research Problem -- the starting point of most new research in the social sciences is to formulate a problem statement and begin the process of developing questions that address the problem.
 Your paper should outline and explicitly delimit the problem and state what you intend to investigate since it will determine what research design you will use [identifying the research problem always precedes choice of design].

 - Significance -- the research design must include a clear answer to the "So What?" question.
 Be sure you clearly articulate why your study is important and how it contributes to the larger body of literature about the topic being investigated.

 - Relationship between Past Research and Your Study -- do not simply offer a summary description of prior research.
 Your literature review should include an explicit statement linking the results of prior research to the research you are about to undertake.
-This can be done, for example, by identifying basic weaknesses in previous research studies and how your study helps to fill this gap in knowledge.
+This can be done, for example, by identifying basic weaknesses in previous studies and how your study helps to fill this gap in knowledge.

 - Contribution to the Field -- in placing your study within the context of prior research, don't just note that a gap exists; be clear in describing how your study contributes to, or possibly challenges, existing assumptions or findings.

-- Provincialism -- this refers to designing a narrowly applied scope, geographical area, sampling, or method of analysis that unduly restricts your ability to create meaningful outcomes and, by extension, obtaining results that are relevant and possibly transferable to understanding phenomena in other settings.
+- Provincialism -- this refers to designing a narrowly applied scope, geographical area, sampling, or method of analysis that restricts your ability to create meaningful outcomes and, by extension, obtaining results that are relevant and possibly transferable to understanding phenomena in other settings.